-- detected layers.
-Additional short cores at targeted locations are needed to provide a realistic assessment of surface accumulation over ice-sheet scales. - Dated ice cores can be used to infer histories of thickness and configuration of ice sheets.
-Glacial histories contained in coastal ice domes are of particular interest because thickness change near the margins is large.
-The depth-age relationship from Siple Dome provided key information about the Holocene deglaciation of the central Ross Embayment, and the depth-age relationship from Roosevelt Island will help constrain the deglaciation of the eastern Ross Embayment.
-Depth-age profiles from other targeted locations are essential for understanding the timing and extent of deglaciation, for example at ice domes near the outflow of the Amundsen Sea Embayment Antarctica, as well as in coastal domes of Greenland. - The past extent and volume of the Greenland and West Antarctic Ice Sheets is recorded by cosmogenic nuclides in subglacial bedrock.
+- The past extent and volume of the Greenland and West Antarctic Ice Sheets is recorded by cosmogenic nuclides in subglacial bedrock.
 Samples from beneath these ice sheets will provide information on their thickness and configuration during paleoclimates warmer than the present, and help identify their sensitivity to future possible climate change.
 Short cores of bedrock from targeted sites are needed to address questions concerning the extent of the ice sheets during past interglacial climates, and the onset of continental glaciations. - 3.
-Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets remain largely unexplored because of the lack of rapid access drills.
+Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets has recently become accessible due to recent drill development.
+The Agile Sub-Ice Geological Drill (ASIG) and the Ice-Enabled Winki drill both have been successful in Antarctica (see https://icedrill.org/equipment/index.shtml).
+Access to subglacial bedrock for measurement of cosmogenic nuclides enables questions regarding the vulnerability of the West Antarctic, parts of the East Antarctic, and Greenland Ice Sheets to future climate warming.
 In particular, the physical conditions at the base of the ice sheets are virtually unknown, but remote sensing of liquid water in subglacial lakes and possibly interconnected hydrologic systems raises concern about thermal conditions and basal slip potential.
 Likewise, the unknown subglacial geology of Antarctica represents the last continental frontier of geologic exploration, including landscape evolution, past paleoclimates on geological timescales, crustal heat flow, lithospheric stress, ground truth for geophysical imaging, constraints on geodynamical evolution, and relationship with past supercontinents.
 Rapid access to subglacial environments is needed to address a wide range of science questions.
 Specifically, - Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
 Strategic drill-site selection within mapped drainage basins (using products from the BEDMAP2 project) will also allow greater constraints on provenance studies that utilize onshore moraines and offshore glacial strata. - There exist virtually no heat flow data for Antarctica.
 Penetration into bedrock provides the first opportunity to accurately measure the geothermal heat flux, which informs us about geotectonic conditions as well as geothermal contributions to ice-sheet temperature. - Evidence of Cenozoic ice sheet history preserved in sedimentary rocks of subglacial bedrock basins and in sediment deposits within subglacial lakes will provide further dimensions to the records known only from the margins of the continent and will also help to verify paleo-topographic reconstructions for ice sheet modeling.
-Likewise, access to subglacial bedrock can provide a unique opportunity to study Cenozoic landscape evolution and long-term ice sheet stability using lowtemperature thermochronology and cosmogenic-isotope techniques. - Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics.
+Likewise, access to subglacial bedrock can provide a unique opportunity to study Cenozoic landscape evolution and long-term ice sheet stability using low-temperature thermochronology and cosmogenic-isotope techniques. - Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics.